Animation

 Falling cat

-The sequence of the configurations of the extremities is inspired by the cat righting reflex of Wikipedia.
-Cute cats fall on YouTube - no cats harmed.
+The sequence of the configurations of the extremities is inspired by the cat righting reflex of Wikipedia:

 The control of the hinges in the 'Falling cat' animation is described in Section 4.4 of my work on the Marsokhod robot.